Algal Biotechnology and Bioeconomy MSc

 Additional costs

-There is a short, off-site, residential excursion planned to Cambridge, UK, in Semester 2.
-Standard travel and accommodation will be arranged and covered by the course but extra costs incurred (meals etc) will need to be covered by the student.
-It may be possible to make arrangements on a case by case basis with the module leader, if these costs are a barrier to a student attending this excursion.
+There is a short, off-site, residential excursion to the University of Cambridge Algal Innovation Centre during semester 2 of the course.
+Standard travel and accommodation will be arranged and covered by the course but extra costs incurred (such as meals etc) will need to be covered by the student.
+Bursaries to help with these ancillary costs may be available on a case by case basis.

-Some students may want to carry out their dissertation research outside the SAMS facilities (eg at an algal industry or other academic partner).
-The course will not directly fund such off-site projects beyond that allocated for the project, but will mentor the student to look for extra funds if required (eg. for travel and accommodation).
+Some students may want to carry out their dissertation research outside the SAMS facilities (eg at an algal industry site or other academic partner).
+The course will not directly fund such off-site projects beyond that allocated for the project, but we will mentor any students wishing to look for extra funds if required (eg. for travel and accommodation).

 What can I do on completion of my course?